-Water CAPEX (+/- % change) Water OPEX (+/- % change) Motivation for these changes
+Water CAPEX (+/- % change) Water OPEX (+/- % change) Motivation for these changes The company does not consistently track this metric

 Page: W7.
 Compliance

 Was your organization subject to any penalties, fines and/or enforcement orders for breaches of abstraction licenses, discharge consents or other water and wastewater related regulations in the reporting year?